-Rare x4 Model 60 stacking stools.
+Rare x3 Model 60 stacking stools.
 1930s.
-Finmar.
+Finmar production.

-Finmar labels to the underside on three of the stools (the other shows evidence of where the label once was).
+Finmar labels to the underside on two of the stools (the other shows evidence of where the label once was).

-Four great original examples of Aaltos model 60 stools – Each has a great colour and shows patina of wear and tear as would be expected and hoped for.
+Each has a great colour and patina.
 The Finmar labels are recognised evidence of them being early edition genuine 1930s stools.

 (Please see our other posts for more Aalto finmar furniture)

 Please click on the Merzbau logo (top left) to see all of our current listings.

 Hein Salomonson (Netherlands 1910-1994)